-Mama Snow Cooks was originally created in 2017 to document pictorial recipes of my homemade food to share with my family and friends, to help me cook with a consistency taste since my eyeballing skills are terrible, and hopefully to help teach my little ones how to cook their favorite homemade food in the future.
-Then in 2019, I decided to merge my photography portfolio, teacher website and crochet site together since maintaining multiple websites can be costly.
-One of my goal is not to embed annoying advertisements and pop-up ads in my pictorial recipes to distract the little readers and little chefs in training; therefore, I do at times provide Amazon affiliate links to products that I recommend and use in my cooking, teaching, or for my crafting projects.
+Mama Snow Cooks was originally created in 2017 to document pictorial recipes of my homemade food to share with my family and friends, to help me cook with a consistency taste since my eyeballing skills are terrible, and hopefully to help teach my children how to cook their favorite homemade food in the future.
+Then in 2019, I decided to merge my photography portfolio, teacher website, and crochet site together since maintaining multiple non-profit websites can be costly.
+One of my goal is not to embed annoying pop-up ads in my posts to distract the young readers and chefs-in-training.
+However, I do at times provide Amazon affiliate links to products that I recommend and use in my cooking, teaching, or for my crafting projects.
 When you choose to purchase any products through my Amazon recommended links, I earn some kind of percentage of commission.

 About Ms. Lam (Mama Snow):

-I am a crocheter, recipe blogger, photographer, gardener, lifelong teacher, wife, and a mama of two little ones.
+I am a crocheter, photographer, gardener, lifelong teacher, recipe developer, wife, and a mama of two little ones.
 Mama Snow Cooks and More is my blog where I share my work of love and passion.

 About Little Chef Grace Nhi:

 My daughter is my little foodie chef who loves helping me out in the kitchen since she was fourteen-months-old.
 She’s also an artist, a painter, a builder, a gardener, a talker, and a creative thinker with a great imagination.
 She hates puree food and started eating with us as soon she got four teeth at nine-months-old.
-She loves eating rice, fruits, and noodles.
+She loves eating rice, noodles, pastas, and fruits.